vegardgs-ksat/blog/posts/tired_of_rest.md

 ### Operation Names

-This is the ideal template of various path segments to construct an operation name that is applicable to most, if not all, API operations:
+This is the ideal template of various path segments to construct an operation name that is applicable too most, if not all, API operations:

 - `/{resource}/{action}{/quantifier}`